 - Fixed Bids — This option turns off all dynamic bidding, and generally is not a recommended setting for use.

-Q: How important is it to reach customers in the days ahead of Cyber 5, and how should brands approach budget planning & execution?
+Q: How important is it to reach customers in the days ahead of Cyber Weekend, and how should brands approach budget planning & execution?

 There is a lot more opportunity in the days leading up to holiday than most brand stakeholders realise — and it’s not just direct revenue.
-Consumers are researching their purchases for holiday, and getting in front of them early will keep you top of mind when they’re shopping over Cyber 5 and the rest of the holiday season.
+Consumers are researching their purchases for Christmas, and getting in front of them early will keep you top of mind when they’re shopping over Cyber Weekend and the rest of the festive season.
 You can learn more about the buying journey on Amazon in this blog post.

 Q: Any other best practices when it comes to reporting or leveraging your advertising results to enhance campaigns in the weeks ahead?

-Keep in mind that the costs of bids — and, subsequently, costs per click (CPC) — will rise as we approach Cyber 5.
+Keep in mind that the costs of bids — and, subsequently, costs per click (CPC) — will rise as we approach Cyber Weekend.
 You’ll need to keep up with those increases, so you’re not losing visibility.
-If you begin to see impressions, clicks or click-through rates (CTRs) decline, then it may be a result of lost auctions or lower placement on the SERP.
+If you begin to see impressions, clicks or click through rates (CTRs) decline, then it may be a result of lost auctions or lower placement on the SERP.
 Be sure to keep this in mind as you navigate through the next several weeks.